BrandtNorwood/AirFuel-Log/Readme.txt

 -Billables Printout
 --Finish server Side

+-Search
+--Make more user Frendly by adding an "N" and making enter work

 -implement 'move' function on server
 --when an aircraft is blocked into a hanger make sure it is blocked out of others